shichao-an/notes/docs/unp/ch6.md

 When the TCP client is handling two inputs at the same time: standard input and a TCP socket, we encountered a problem when the client was blocked in a call to `fgets` (on standard input) and the server process was killed.
 The server TCP correctly sent a FIN to the client TCP, but since the client process was blocked reading from standard input, it never saw the EOF until it read from the socket (possibly much later).

 We want to be notified if one or more I/O conditions are ready (i.e., input is ready to be read, or the descriptor is capable of taking more output).
-This capability is called **I/O multiplexing** and is provided by the `select` and `poll` functions, as well as a newer POSIX variation of the former, called `pselect`..
+This capability is called **I/O multiplexing** and is provided by the `select` and `poll` functions, as well as a newer POSIX variation of the former, called `pselect`.

 I/O multiplexing is typically used in networking applications in the following scenarios: